 You just can't help sighing as you ponder the plethora of snow-covered peaks in the Kootenay Region of BC.
 Deep river valleys cleaved by white-water rivers, impossibly sheer rock faces, alpine meadows and a sawtooth of white-dappled mountains stretching across the horizon inspire awe, action and mere contemplation.

 Coming from the west, the mountain majesty builds as if choreographed from above.
-The roughly parallel ranges of the Monashees and the Selkirks striate the West Kootenays with the Arrow lakes adding texture.
+The roughly parallel ranges of the Monashees and the Selkirks striate the West Kootenays with the Arrow Lakes adding texture.
 Appealing towns like Revelstoke and Nelson nestle against the mountains and are centers of year-round outdoor fun.
-The East Kootenays cover the Purcell Mountain region below Golden, taking in Radium Hot Springs and delightful Fernie.
+The East Kootenays cover the Purcell Mountains region below Golden, taking in Radium Hot Springs and delightful Fernie.
 The Rockies climb high in the sky to the border with Alberta.

-BC's Rocky Mountains parks (Mt Revelstoke, Glacier, Yoho and Kootenay) don't have the – no pun intended – high profile of Banff and Jasper national parks over the border, but for many that's an advantage.
+BC's Rocky Mountains parks (Mt Revelstoke, Glacier, Yoho and Kootenay) don't have the – no pun intended – high profile of Banff and Jasper National Parks over the border, but for many that's an advantage.
 Each has its own spectacular qualities, often relatively unexploited by the Banff-bound hordes.